Presentation✯

 Disclaimer✯

-We would like to point out that remote graphical access is less efficient than being physically in front of the server, especially if you connect through the VPN.
+We would like to point out that remote graphical access is less efficient than if you are physically in front of the server, particularly if you connect through the VPN.
 In this case, your network path crosses nodes outside our control, and we cannot address issues related to slowdowns in this context.